cjacker/opensource-toolchain-bouffalo-lab/README.md

 - ./helloworld_lp/build/build_out/helloworld_bl808_lp.bin : firmware for lp
 - ./helloworld_d0/build/build_out/helloworld_bl808_d0.bin : firmware for d0

-For more infomation about how to use this tripplecore demo, please refer to : https://github.com/cjacker/opensource-toolchain-bouffalo-lab/tree/main/triplecore_bl808
+For more infomation about how to use this tripple core demo, please refer to : https://github.com/cjacker/opensource-toolchain-bouffalo-lab/tree/main/triplecore_bl808

 If you want to start a new project, you can either copy these demos from this repo, or use various demos in `bl_mcu_sdk/examples` dir.